ION Professional eLearning Programs

 Teaching online has been a rejuvenating, fun, and incredibly rewarding experience.
 Terry has seen her online speech students better prepared for their presentations than my on-campus learners.
 She also experiences significantly more insightful and substantive discussions in my online theater courses.
-She’s convinced that key factors are the high level of interactivity, collaboration and sense of community that can be achieved in the virtual classroom.
-A common theme among students in her course surveys is that they have never experienced in traditional classes as much communication with other learners and the instructor as they have in their online experience.
+She’s convinced that key factors are the high level of interactivity, collaboration, and sense of community that can be achieved in the virtual classroom.
+A common theme among students in her course surveys is that they have never experienced traditional classes as much communication with other learners and the instructor as they have in their online experience.

 Terry has a Ph.D. in communications, an MA in speech & performing arts, an MS in organizational behavior, and a BA in English.
-Currently, she’s working with her department colleagues and with faculty from other colleges to develop an innovative, inter-institutional, team taught series of online humanities courses (under an ILLCO grant).
+Currently, she’s working with her department colleagues and with faculty from other colleges to develop an innovative, inter-institutional, team-taught series of online humanities courses (under an ILLCO grant).

 Dr. Norman Garrett

-Dr. Garrett is currently Professor Emeritus of Management Information Systems in the School of Business at Eastern Illinois University, where he has taught courses in programming, networking and management information systems.
+Dr. Garrett is currently a Professor Emeritus of Management Information Systems in the School of Business at Eastern Illinois University, where he has taught courses in programming, networking, and management information systems.
 He has been an educator since starting his first teaching assignment at Tolleson Union High School in Tolleson, Arizona, in 1973.
 Since that time he has worked as a teacher and administrator at the high school, community college, and university levels.
-Among other duties, he has served as a high school athletic director, a community college dean, a university academic computing specialist, and as associate director of a university computer institute.
-He has a bachelor’s degree from Brigham Young University, a masters and a doctorate from Arizona State University, and a certificate from the University of Illinois as a Master Online Teacher.
+Among other duties, he has served as a high school athletic director, a community college dean, a university academic computing specialist, and an associate director of a university computer institute.
+He has a bachelor’s degree from Brigham Young University, a master's and a doctorate from Arizona State University, and a certificate from the University of Illinois as a Master Online Teacher.
 He loves to teach using a technologically hybrid approach.

-In industry he has worked as a systems analyst, assembly language programmer, network administrator, and corporate CEO.
-He has extensive consulting experience and has expertise in networking and telecommunications as well as several programming languages, software development, and educational technology.
+In the industry, he has worked as a systems analyst, assembly language programmer, network administrator, and corporate CEO.
+He has extensive consulting experience and expertise in networking and telecommunications as well as several programming languages, software development, and educational technology.
 He has won numerous awards, has written 5 books and a variety of scholarly articles, and is listed in several editions of Who’s Who, including Who’s Who in Education and Who’s Who in the Computer Industry.

 Dr. Rhonda Gregory